3/5/2025

 The science of reading, the gold-standard body of research that offers insight into how the brain learns to read, has not always been associated with language and literacy education for multilingual students.
 In recent years, pre-eminent organizations in the literacy space, like The Reading League and the National Committee for Effective Literacy, have begun bridging the divide between this research and the implications for instruction for Emergent Bilingual students.

-Explicit literacy instruction, like Structured Literacy, is useful for Emergent Bilingual students, and providing lessons in phonemic awareness, phonics, fluency, vocabulary, and comprehension supports the language acquisition process.
+Explicit literacy instruction, like Structured Literacy, is helpful for Emergent Bilingual students.
+Providing lessons in phonemic awareness, phonics, fluency, vocabulary, and comprehension supports the language acquisition process for all.

 What Are the Literacy Instructional Needs of Emergent Bilinguals?